mcascallares/browsie/README.md

 It is just an excuse to play a bit with node.js, socket.io and express framework.

-The idea is to allow, like a chat room environemnt, where you can browse at the same time with others users.
+The idea is to allow you, like a chat room environemnt, to browse at the same time with others users.
 Everytime a user browses a new URL is updated in all the clients connected to that room.